scotpatti/scotpatti.github.io/docs/hobbies.md

 ## Rock Climbing

 ...
 Yeah, we've done that too.
 But not anymore (too old).
-In my younger years I climbed Pinnacle Peak (then just outside of Scottsdale, AZ - now in Park in Scottsdale).
+In my younger years I climbed Pinnacle Peak (then just outside of Scottsdale, AZ - now a Park in Scottsdale).
 But we've done lots of climbing in Arizona, California (Joshua Tree National Park is my favorite) and in Texas.

 ## Sailing